jamiethompson85/jamiethompson85.github.io/draft/ai process reinvention.md

 Do not confuse the novelty of personal automation with enterprise transformation.
 While saving individual employees time offers incremental gains, the true return on investment comes from fundamentally reimagining the workflow.

-The organizations that define this era will not be those with the highest volume of chatbots, but those with the foresight to redesign their operational architecture for autonomous agents.
+The organisations that define this era will not be those with the highest volume of chatbots, but those with the foresight to redesign their operational architecture for autonomous agents.

 Add-on: Comparison Graphic Data
 Since you mentioned a checklist graphic earlier, here is the text content you can use to create a simple comparison table or infographic for the post: